OfirTheOne/o-benchmarker/README.md

 ```

 #### Create BenchmarkerMeasureGroup
-When you got all the tasks, you would like to grouped together, sort out, you can move to define the [`BenchmarkerMeasureGroup`](#BenchmarkerMeasureGroup) object. <br>
+When you got all the tasks, you would like to group together, sort out, you can move to define the [`BenchmarkerMeasureGroup`](#BenchmarkerMeasureGroup) object. <br>
-A good practise will be to define the group on a saparete file (and to name that file according to the glob pattern you chose).
+A good practice will be to define the group on a separate file (and to name that file according to the glob pattern you chose).
-Simply difne the group object and export it for <br>
+Simply define the group object and export it for <br>

 Example : (continue the previous)
 ```ts